tmandal1988/quad_flight_control/README.md

-# lightweight_matrix_class
+# Create a Standalone EKF for Navio

-Repository containing simple matrix class to be used with small dimension matrices
+Repository containing all the necessary code required to run EKF for NAVIO2 sensors

-Current functions -
+To compile run the following in the repository root
-1. Addition, Subtraction, multiplication with other matrices
+1. mkdir build
-2. Addition, Subtraction, multiplication and division by a scalar
+2. cmake -S . -B build
-3. Matrix transpose, inverse and lu factorization
+3. make -C build/